gopiashokan/Finance-Document-Classification-Using-Deep-Learning/README.md

 #### Model Training:

-   - **Pretrained Model:** The FinBERT is a domain-specific BERT model for financial texts, is loaded and **fine-tuned** using transfer learning on the custom dataset for improving classification accuracy.
+   - **Pretrained Model:** The FinBERT is a domain-specific BERT model for financial texts, is loaded and **Fine-tuned** using Transfer Learning on the custom dataset for improving classification accuracy.

    - **Optimization Strategy:** The model is compiled using the `Adam` optimizer, `SparseCategoricalCrossentropy` loss function, and `Accuracy` as the evaluation metric, optimizing performance across multiple financial document classes.